parasoft/soatest-cucumber/README.md

 This project includes an example for executing a Cucumber test scenario against [ParaBank](https://github.com/parasoft/parabank).
-For step-by-step instructions for how this example was constructed, please follow the (tutorial)[tutorial.md].
-Otherwise, to simple execute this example, please follow these steps:
+For step-by-step instructions for how this example was constructed, please follow the [tutorial](tutorial.md).
+Otherwise, to simply execute this example, follow these steps:
  1. Checkout and build ParaBank.
 View the README on the [ParaBank project page](https://github.com/parasoft/parabank) for exact instructions.